ronghuang0/CoinExchange/README.md

 is fetched, I will distribute the fetching throughout different component points.
 If this evolves enough, then I will experiment with MobX since I have been very curious to see the differences from Redux.

+Currently using react-router, but deciding if I want to go with an action based router that works better with Redux like redux-first-router.

 #Todo
 internationalization